geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 ##### **Geohot** [[00:24:56](https://www.youtube.com/watch?v=bktO9YRV8pc&t=1496)]
 Well, yeah, I mean, there's a few things we can do.
 One is to just jit it and then we have a jitted chunk for the hash function if the schedule time is like on the order of five seconds slow.
-If the schedule time is on the order of 50 seconds slow, then...
+If the schedule time is on the order of 50 seconds slow, then..
 The schedule time is on the order of two minutes slow.
 Oh.
 Yeah, I'll just take a look at it.
 That sounds like a bug more than anything else.